NateKomodo/WeNeedToModDeeper-Plugins/README.md

 This repo is used to host plugins and an index for the mod manager, you can download mods from here, or just use the manager

+If you would like your plugin to be added to this repo and the mod manager, open an issue.

 ## Plugin information

 Essentials - a plugin that adds various controls, functions and chat commands to the server, command prefix is / (e.g. "/help")